Goose Pond Fish & Wildlife Area

-Goose Pond Fish & Wildlife Area in Greene County provides quality hunting, wildlife viewing and trapping opportunities on 8,064 acres of prairie and marsh habitat.
+Goose Pond Fish & Wildlife Area (FWA) in Greene County provides quality outdoor recreational opportunities on 9,098 acres of prairie and marsh habitat.
 About 12,000 wildlife watchers visit each year, and the property records about 3,500 annual hunting efforts (one hunter visit for one day).

 Visitors are required to sign-in at the office or at any self-service centers on the property.

-Indiana DNR purchased the property in 2005 with the help of The Nature Conservancy, Ducks Unlimited, Indiana Department of Transportation, United States Fish & Wildlife Service and many other organizations.
-Prior to acquisition, the previous landowner entered into a permanent easement with the Natural Resources Conservation Service (NRCS).
+Indiana DNR purchased the property in 2005 with the help of The Nature Conservancy, Ducks Unlimited, Indiana Department of Transportation (INDOT), United States Fish & Wildlife Service and many other organizations.
+Before that purchase, the previous landowner entered into a permanent easement with the Natural Resources Conservation Service (NRCS).
 This permanent easement was part of the Wetlands Reserve Program (WRP) and consisted of 7,200 acres.
 NRCS then assumed responsibility for the wetland restoration.

 - Selected units may be closed to fishing and other activities at certain times throughout the year.
 Please obey all signs.

-- No boat launching from a trailer is allowed on Thousand Islands Lake only.
+- Boat launching from a trailer is allowed on Thousand Islands Lake only.
 Canoes, kayaks, and other small watercraft that can be carried and slid into the water are permissible for use on the rest of the property.

 - Boats are limited to a maximum 12-volt electric motor.

-- Self-service hunts include squirrel, crow, turkey (after the first five days of spring turkey season), deer archery, deer muzzleloader, frog, snipe and woodcock (only from Oct.
-15 - 31), dove after Sept.
-3 and light geese during the Light Goose Conservation Order.
+- Self-service hunts include squirrel, crow, turkey (after the first five days of spring turkey season), deer archery, deer muzzleloader, frog, sora, snipe, and woodcock (from Oct.
+15-31), dove (after Sept.
+3) and light geese during the Light Goose Conservation Order.
 All other hunts are draw hunts.
-Sora season is closed.